oddrationale/ACollectionOfChessWisdom/manuscript/04_The_Opening.md

 The best way to avoid falling into a trap is to develop your pieces to useful squares where they will not be in any immediate danger.

-An attempt by White to play “Black with a move in hand” can always be resolved by the opponent into easy equality if one can only find the way.
+An attempt by White to play "Black with a move in hand" can always be resolved by the opponent into easy equality if one can only find the way.
 But when faced with the problem over the board without having studied it or previously met it, the way is not always easy to find.

 Proper development does not concern itself merely with placing the pieces where they are effective for attack.
 It is equally important to interfere with the range of influence of the opponent's pieces.